 - In The Fairly Oddparents fanfiction, Never Had A Friend Like Me, Amanda has a near pathological belief that nobody would ever willingly invest any time and effort into her and that the best thing she could do was stay in the background and not do anything to bother anyone.
 Considering that she had no friends and her parents have pretty much spent years saying this to her face, it's understandable why this belief has been ingrained into her.
 Norm helps overcome this somewhat.

-- In Fairy Tail fanfic Angel's Breath, Ryusuke beats the crap out of himself for losing to Delia the first time round, despite having already shown his heroics to some degree, and blames himself for the entire team's loss to the Devil's Rage faction, even going so far as a Heroic Bsod.
+- In the Fairy Tail fanfic Angel's Breath, Ryusuke beats the crap out of himself for losing to Delia the first time round, despite having already shown his heroics to some degree, and blames himself for the entire team's loss to the Devil's Rage faction, even going so far as a Heroic Bsod.
 Then, there is of course, this:

 Delia: And here I thought you were one of the heroes, here to vanquish evil from the world.